Episode 3

 Speaker C:

-And a lot of people I was around through the system, and it broke them.
+And a lot of people I was around through the system, it broke them.

 Speaker C: